1. What do I need to do to be a pharmacist?

 9. What should I expect during the pharmacy school interview?

 The interview format varies by institution.
-Pharmacy admission officers may require you to speak with a single faculty member, a student, a pharmacist, a panel of interviewers or participate in an orientation program.
+Pharmacy admission officers may require you to speak with a single faculty member, a student, a pharmacist, a panel of interviewers, or to participate in an orientation program.
 If invited, you should be prepared to discuss why you have chosen to pursue a career in the pharmacy profession and your perceptions about the role of the pharmacist in healthcare.
 Those who have researched and gained direct exposure to the profession will be better prepared to respond to the interview questions.
 During these interviews, you may be rated on your oral communication skills, how you present yourself and interact in a group, your knowledge of the profession of pharmacy, your ability to solve problems, and your motivation to pursue a career in pharmacy.
 Your written communication skills may be measured with an on-campus essay exercise.
+Learn more.

 10. What happens if I miss my interview?